-As mentioned above, Falkland sits right at the outskirts of Lomond Hills Regional Park and as such is a great starting point for hiking trips into the park!
-Especially if you travel Fife by bus, choosing a trail that begins in the village of Falkland will make it much easier to hike in this area.
+Falkland lies at the edge of Lomond Hills Regional Park and as such is a great starting point for hiking trips into the park!
+Several trails begin right in the village.

 For a challenging tour up to one of the highest peaks in Fife, follow the trail leading towards East Lomond.
-It begins at the market cross in the village and after you’ve walked up Cross Wynd and left the historic centre behind, the trail leads through the woodlands up towards the hills.
+It begins at the Market Cross in the village.
+After you’ve walked up Cross Wynd and left the historic centre behind, the trail leads through the woodlands up towards the hills.
 Find the full description of the trail here.

 If you want a more relaxed, but still beautiful stroll through the woodlands of the park, go for a leisurely stroll around the Falkland Estate.
-Follow the same trail as to East Lomond initially, but soon after you’ve managed a first small ascent in the forest, turn right and continue your leisurely stroll towards Maspie Den.
-At the far end of the trail you will come across some amazing waterfalls and pass right behind one of them is a natural overhang.
-The trail then loops back towards Falkland, ending right where you started at the market cross.
+Follow the same trail as to East Lomond initially, but soon after you’ve managed a first small ascent in the forest, turn right and choose from a variety of trails.
+There are many paths crisscrossing the Estate, for example, the walk to the Tyndall Bruce Monument.

 Coasteering in Elie

-Ever since I first tried coasteering near Newcastle in England, I wanted to get back into a wetsuit and try it in Scotland too.
-Coasteering is a fun and active way to explore the coastline.
-Accompanied by a knowledgable guide, you walk along the rocky edge of the sea, explore hidden gems (like caves) from the seaside and learn a bit more about how the coastline was forged by the water.
+Coasteering is a fun and active way to explore the coastline of Scotland.
+Accompanied by a knowledgable guide, you walk along the rocky shores, explore hidden sea caves and learn a bit more about how the coastline was forged by the water.

-I actually have a voucher for coasteering with Vertical Descents in Elie, Fife, and can’t wait to try it later this summer!
+Vertical Descents offers Coasteering Tours in Elie.
 The coast around Elie is stunning and indeed one of the most popular sections of the Fife Coastal Path – which brings me to…

 The Fife Coastal Path is a long-distance trail along the coastline of Fife, stretching 117 miles from Kincardine on the Firth of Forth to Newburgh on the Firth of Tay.

-Highlights of this section along the Fife Coastal Path from Elie to Anstruther are the chain walk near Elie (only accessible in low tide, check tidal times!), Elie Ness Lighthouse, the ruins of Ardross and Newark Castles and St Monans Windmill and the charming waterfront of Pittenweem.
+Highlights of this section along the Fife Coastal Path from Elie to Anstruther are the Lady Janet Anstruther’s Tower, the ruins of Ardross and Newark Castle, St Monans Windmill and the charming waterfront of Pittenweem.

 Kinross & Loch Leven

-Kinross on the banks of Loch Leven is a beautiful loch in central Fife and Kinross on its shores in a great place to base yourself in and explore the rest of Fife, especially if you’re driving.
-The picturesque town has a convenient location (just off the M90 and in day trip distance from Glasgow, Edinburgh, St Andrews, Perth and Dundee) and is busy with travellers who want to explore the area.
+Kinross on the banks of Loch Leven is potentially a great place to base yourself in and explore the rest of Fife, especially if you’re driving.
+The picturesque town has a convenient location (just off the M90 and in day-trip distance from Glasgow, Edinburgh, St Andrews, Perth and Dundee) and is busy with travellers who want to explore the area.

-Perhaps Fife’s most famous town is St Andrews, which draws in golfers, history buffs, students and of course, fans of the Royal family.
+St Andrews is Fife’s most famous town.
+It draws in golfers, history buffs, students and fans of the Royal family.